Defacto, same-sex and registered relationships

 Community legal centres — give legal advice on a range of topics.
 Contact them to find out if they can help with your matter.

 LGBTI Legal Service — gives legal help and advice to clients with legal problems due to their identification as lesbian, gay, bisexual, transgender or intersex (LGBTI) or who prefer to deal with lawyers who understand these issues.
-The service has legal information factsheets available online.

 Queensland Law Society — can refer you to a specialist private lawyer for advice or representation.